mayankdanger/MEAN-stacks/README.md

 then open command promt in the folder loacation

-then npm install
+then type command npm install

-then node app.js
+then type command node app.js

 open your browser at http://localhost:3000